KislakCenter/ds-scripts/data/prototype-data/PrototypeDate.md

 ## Fifty MSS from UPenn from OPenn

-These URLs were used to extract bibids, which were then used pull the data from Marmite.
+These URLs were used to extract bibids for Penn manuscripts on OPenn.
+These were then used pull the data MARC XML from Marmite.
 Twenty-five are from BiblioPhilly and twenty-five are from Manuscripts of the Muslim World.

 ```shell
 https://openn.library.upenn.edu/Data/0001/ljs101/data/ljs101_TEI.xml